Soon after leaving Bagno this morning I came across the hamlet of Gualchiere. The name comes from the word gualchiera which means a fulling mill.

 It was very fulfilling to finally reach the top.
 I was now in Tuscany, my fourth Italian region on this walk.
 2 more to go.

-I noticed quite a few wild flowers I hadn’t seen before on southern side of the pass
+I noticed quite a few wild flowers I hadn’t seen before on the southern side of the pass

 The walk today seemed to never end.
 I’d only gone 18km but it had taken over 7 hours.